sensu/sensu-docs/content/sensu-core/1.4/_index.md

 Sensu allows organizations to craft monitoring workflows that meet unique business requirements.
 By providing flexible pipelines, Sensu enables you to focus on _what_ to monitor, rather than _how_.
-Sensu is installed on your organizations infrastructure&mdash;not a software-as-a-service solution&mdash;which means Sensu gives you full control over the availability of your monitoring solution.
+Sensu is installed on your organization's infrastructure&mdash;it is not a software-as-a-service solution&mdash;which means Sensu gives you full control over the availability of your monitoring solution.

-- **Monitor containers, microservices, and physical infrastructure using the same automated workflows.**
+- **Monitor containers, microservices, applications, and that server under your desk.**

 Sensu is a flexible, scalable monitoring event pipeline that works with everything from the server closet to Kubernetes.
 Using custom-built tools?
 Write your own [Sensu plugins][4] in the language of your choice (Ruby, Go, Python, you name it) or integrate with the Sensu API.

-- **Improve team signal by sending context-rich alerts and notifications.**
+- **Improve incident response by sending context-rich alerts and notifications.**

 Get meaningful alerts when and where you need them.
 Sensu integrates with the tools and services your organization already